JellyRollJunior/chiikawa-news-network/README.md

     -   mayhaps extract list? idk lol
     -   extract homeHeader into header
         -   user it in users & profile posts user page
+    -   move main container logic to PAGE (for all pages)
+    -   change all button color to #461901 amber-950

 ## DATA